FelixChristian011226/RoboticArmsControlWithMixedReality/README.md

 # Introduction
 This is a SRTP project in ZJU.
 A research on remote control technology based on mixed reality.
+You can drag the red ball.
+Then the UR5 robotic arm will follow your movement, with the green ball located at the UR5 head following the red ball precisely.

 # Results
 ![unity](https://github.com/FelixChristian011226/RoboticArmsControlWithMixedReality/blob/main/Results/Unity.gif)